Can You Treat Glaucoma During Cataract Surgery?

 Cataract Surgery and MIGS

 During the procedure, Dr. Tokuhara will remove your natural lens and break up the cataract formed on it.
 Then, he will replace your natural lens with an artificial lens called an intraocular lens (IOL).
+The IOL will ensure you can see clearly.
+Cataracts cannot form on the intraocular lens.

 After Dr. Tokuhara implants your IOL, he will begin the MIGS part of the procedure.
 Performing MIGS only adds a few minutes to the procedure and won’t considerably increase the risk of cataract surgery.